ShokofehVS/FunBic-CCA/README.md

 ### Code Author and Contributor
 Shokofeh VahidianSadegh, and Alberto Ibarrondo

-_The code accompanying a paper accepted at SECRYPT 2025._
+_The code accompanying a [paper](https://www.scitepress.org/publishedPapers/2025/134554/pdf/index.html) published at SECRYPT 2025._